nikolaicholakov25/SOFTUNI-React-Exam/README.md

 A guest user can view the film details and film Likes, but cannot interact with the films.

+The Reservation page shows all the films you have reserved a seat for.

 ### Error Handling

 The Error handling is visible when an user makes a mistake trying to: